Pterochroza: Habitats

 Pterochroza ocellata was described by Carl Linnaeus in the 18th century.
-In tropical regions such as northern South America, monkeys are among its major predators, actively searching for katydids by sorting through leaf litter.
+Monkeys are among its major predators.

 Eating habits

 The diet of Pterochroza ocellata includes plant and animal detritus, as well as fresh leaves.
 It is not a predator.

 Reproductive behavior

 As in most Tettigoniidae, the male attracts females with a high-pitched call, which it produces by rubbing one fore-wing over a scraper on the other fore-wing.
 This sound has been suggested to double as interference for the echolocation of bats, one of its many natural predators.
 When a female appears, the katydids first inspect each other with their antennae, then shake their bodies to gauge each other's size and strength.
 If the male does not retreat, the female will approach and they couple.
 Coupling lasts a few hours, during which the male will produce the spermatophylax and attaches it to the female's ovipositor.
 The spermatophylax is a gelatinous structure that contains the male's sperm cells as well as nutrients in the form of carbohydrates and proteins as a contribution towards the survival of the female and the offspring.
 The male's investment in the spermatophylax is considerable; it may exceed more than 20% of his body mass.
 The couple then separate and the female doubles over and consumes the spermatophylax.